rthaut/deviantART-Filter/docs/chrome/README.md

 ## Usage

 ### Opening the Management Panel/Screen
-1. While on [DeviantArt](https://www.deviantart.com), click the red logo that appears on the right side of the address bar:
+1. While on [DeviantArt](https://www.deviantart.com), click the red logo that appears on the right side of the address bar.
 ![DeviantArt Filter Page Action Demo](https://raw.githubusercontent.com/rthaut/deviantART-Filter/master/screenshots/Page-Action-Demo.png)
 2. The configuration screen will open automatically when you click the icon.